Arrceeus/CogniSynapse-Overcoming-Alzheimer-s-through-Innovative-NeuroTech/README.md

 # Main Features of our App :
 - Saves your money because the webapp is free to everyone all around the world!
 - Saves your time too!
-You can the technology anytime!
+You can use the technology anytime!
 - It's an All In One app, all the features are at your finger tip!
 - Virtual reality is being used to create immersive experiences that can trigger memories and improve cognitive function.
 For example, a virtual reality simulation of a childhood home or favorite vacation spot can help bring back memories and improve mood.
 - Daily Reminders